alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

 And finally, it wouldn't be a collection of photos from Paris without at least a passing mention of food.
-Every culture has some variant of the ham and cheese sandwich, and I'm very partial to the French version.
+I'm not much of a foodie, but I did enjoy what I ate on this trip.
-This is the delicious croque monsieur I had on my final day:
+This is the delicious croque monsieur I had for my final lunch:

 {%
   picture